-Decadent chocolate and nourishing almond butter blended together with frozen bananas and chilled almond milk.
-With only a few simple ingredients, it is a purely blissful treat!
+Decadent chocolate and nourishing almond butter blended with frozen bananas and chilled almond milk.
+It is a purely thick and creamy blissful treat with only a few simple ingredients!

 - easy to make